Prescient Improvement Strategies

 Is your cash burn rate higher than the associated achievement rate?

 Have you been disappointed by talented new-hires who fail to bring your team together or deliver on their potential?

-Do you need an experienced resource who spins up to speed in a day or two, can assess and engineer a solution to any problem, and can motivate your team?
+Do you need an experienced MacGyver to fix the problems, who spins up to speed in a day or two, can assess and engineer a solution to any problem, and can motivate your team?

-Do you know you have a problem, but haven't diagnosed exactly what it is?
+Do you know you have a problem, but haven't diagnosed exactly what it is yet?

 Do you have valuable people who may also be part of the problem?

 We solve problems, large or small, which a lack of executive bandwidth, internal politics or an inability properly diagnose may have kept you from fixing.

 The Improvement Strategist’s process includes: communication of expectations to the entire team before the process begins, research both your current practices and alternative, model development and comparison of potential solutions, all of which is followed by full team communications and explanation of the strategy recommendation.